VaultaFoundation/docs/native/60_advanced-topics/22_upgrading-from-eos.md

 ## System contract actions

-The new system contract has the same actions as the old system contract, except that the token symbol is now `VAULTA`.
+The new system contract has the same actions as the old system contract, except that the token symbol is now `A`.
-With actions that would normally expect EOS, you will need to use VAULTA instead.
+With actions that would normally expect EOS, you will need to use `A` instead.

 For example, if you wanted to buy RAM using Vaulta tokens, you would do it like this: